Kedamay/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # 13. Change group
 - 13-change_group
 A bash script that changes the group owner to school for the file hello
+# 14. Owner and group
+- 100-change_owner_and_group
+A bash script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+# 15. Symbolic links
+- 101-symbolic_link_permissions
+A bash script that changes the owner and the group owner of _hello to vincent and staff respectively.
+# 16. If only
+- 102-if_only
+A bash script that changes the owner of the file hello to betty only if it is owned by the user guillaume.
+# 17. Star Wars
+- 103-Star_Wars
+A bash script that will play the StarWars IV episode in the terminal.